ByteFan/byteball-for-web-merchant/README.md

 In a minute you will be able to accept Byteball payments from mobile or desktop customers holding a Byteball wallet at a minimal cost and effort.

-It is a pure script implementation: nothing to install.
+Pure script implementation: nothing to install.

+Multi-currency input (Bytes, BTC, EUR, USD) to Bytes output.

-On top of that Byteball for web merchants is anonymous, you do not need to register with us.
+Anonymous: you do not need to register with us.

 ## Download
 Easy implementation, nothing to install, 100% script solution, platform wise independent.